rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ### More on Performance

 Unity provides the GPU pointer to the mesh buffer.
-Thus a way of applying the mesh data directly to the GPU was briefly explored with help of the [Graphics Demos](https://bitbucket.org/Unity-Technologies/graphicsdemos).
+Thus a way of applying the mesh data directly to the GPU was briefly explored with help of the [NativeRenderingPlugin](https://bitbucket.org/Unity-Technologies/graphicsdemos) :cite:`unity-native-rendering-plugin` example.

 Another performance consideration is that vertex attributes are interleaved by default on the GPU in the vertex buffer.
 This means that updating the position of all vertices results in a non-blittable transfer.
 This could result in a performance loss.
 Unity exposes some control over the vertex buffer layout allowing separation of vertex attributes into separate 'streams'.
 This could be explored further if this process appears to be a performance bottleneck.